Everything Parents Need to Know About Toddler Sleepwalking

 - Sitting up in bed and repeating motions

 - Not responding when spoken to

 What to Do If Your Toddler Sleepwalks

-Episodes typically last 5-15 minutes and occur during the first couple of hours of sleep.
+Toddler sleepwalking episodes typically last 5 to 15 minutes and occur during the first couple of hours of sleep.
 Sleepwalkers are very hard to wake up and usually just return to bed for a deep, peaceful sleep or end up waking up confused with no recollection of the episode.
-Thankfully, it’s rare for sleepwalkers to fall and get hurt.
+Thankfully, it’s rare for toddler sleepwalkers to fall and get hurt.
 Nevertheless, parents have occasionally found their kids on the front lawn trying to get out the gate…eyes open, but totally asleep!
 So, you’ll want to latch the doors and windows and use a gate or a slippery doorknob cover so your sweetie can’t easily get out—or at least put a bell on her door.

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.